 The Best Kids' Books About Fall: Our Seasonal Reading List

-I love celebrating the change in seasons with my kids so they can feel the rhythms of life.
+I love celebrating the change in season with my kids so they can feel the rhythms of life.
 As the days get shorter and the air gets chillier, we have more time for cuddling up to read together.
-Here’s a list of what's on our shelf to welcome autumn, with each book offering a unique way to celebrate the season.
+Here’s what’s on our shelf to welcome fall:

 Goodbye Summer, Hello Autumn by Kenard Pak:

-This book is filled with beautiful illustrations and a sweet story that gives parents the perfect chance to invent voices for 11 different elements of nature!
+The illustrations! the sweet story! the chance for parents to invent voices for 11 different elements of nature!

 Lila and the Crow by Gabrielle Grimard: